Skip to content

 Denmark Fast Track Work Visa, Procedure, Price and Requirements

-Denmark’s fast-track work visa option is becoming famous nowadays.
-It also needs like other EU countries a skilled labor force to continue its growth economically.
+Denmark’s fast-track work visa option helps non-EU citizens to immigrate through different routes in 30 days.
+The country also needs like other EU States a skilled labor force to continue its growth economically.
 The fast-track work visa stream has been made as simple as possible.
 If a certified company in Denmark employs you, you can be granted a work permit as fast as possible in one month.

 The fast track scheme makes it faster and more flexible for certified companies to bring in foreign employees to Denmark.
 At the same time, the scheme allows you to work both in Denmark and abroad.
 The chosen employment must meet the conditions on one of the fast track scheme’s five tracks: